Gafil Swami

 Gafil Swami (born 22 July 1953, Aligarh) is an Indian poet of Hindi-language from Aligarh, Uttar Pradesh.
 He is known for his poetry on corruption.

 Biography

-He was born in Lalpur village of Aligarh district in Uttar Pradesh.
-His father was late Dheeri Singh and mother is Smt.
-Dhaura Devi.
+He was born to Dheeri Singh and Dhaura Devi in Lalpur village of Aligarh district in Uttar Pradesh.
 In 2012, a collection of his poetry called "Jai Ho Bhrashtachar Ki" was published by Nirupama Publication, Meerut.

-Reportedly, by Dainik Jagran, In March 2013, he was awarded by Shabd Pravah Sahitya Manch, Ujjain.
+In March 2013, he was awarded by Shabd Pravah Sahitya Manch, Ujjain.